ibmdb/node-ibm_db/APIDocumentation.md

   const namearr = ["Row 10", "Row 203456", "Row 30", "Row 40", "Last Row"];

   const param4 = {ParamType:"ARRAY", DataType:1, Data:namearr, Length:8};
-  // *** Use "Length: <maxDataLen>" in param Object for unequal size of data.
+  // *** "Length" is optional.
+Default value is the max length among all
-  // Default value is the length of first member of Array.
+  // members of the Array.
+Use "Length: <customLen>" to override if needed.

   const queryOptions = {sql:"insert into arrtab values (?, ?, ?, ?)",
                       params: [param1, param2, param3, param4],